pegasus-isi/pegasus/doc/sphinx/running-workflows.rst

 The DAG is an executable (concrete) workflow that can be executed over a variety of resources.
-When the workflow tasks are mapped to multiple resources that do not share a file system, explicit nodes are added to the workflow for orchestrating data. transfer between the tasks.
+When the workflow tasks are mapped to multiple resources that do not share a file system, explicit nodes are added to the workflow for orchestrating data transfer between the tasks.

 When you take the DAX workflow created in `Creating Workflows <#creating_workflows>`__, and plan it for a single remote grid